 Results 1–10 of 40 for "Profile"X related to "APA Marks Mental Health Awareness Month..."
-Refine Your Search Refine Your Search TopicWomen & men (6)Race (4)Children (1)Education (1)Human rights (1) 3 more... [+] Socioeconomic status (1)Testing issues (1)Therapy (1)Hide detailsDocument TypeProfileXYear2013 (2)2012 (1)2011 (5)Author/ContributorDorsey, Tasha (7)Bronstein, Phyllis (1)Cascio, Katherine (1)Chun, Kevin M. (1)Griffin, James A. (1) 7 more... [+] Gul, Pelin (1)Held, Lisa (1)Kaslow, Nadine (1)Richmond, Jessica (1)Rutherford, Alexandra (1)Thompson-Ball, Mindi (1)Vande Kemp, Hendrika (1)Hide details Results 1–10 of 40 Previous 1 2 3 ...
+Refine Your Search Refine Your Search TopicWomen & men (6)Race (4)Children (1)Education (1)Human rights (1) 4 more... [+] Obesity (1)Socioeconomic status (1)Testing issues (1)Therapy (1)Hide detailsDocument TypeProfileXYear2013 (2)2011 (4)Author/ContributorDorsey, Tasha (7)Bronstein, Phyllis (1)Cascio, Katherine (1)Chun, Kevin M. (1)Griffin, James A. (1) 8 more... [+] Gul, Pelin (1)Held, Lisa (1)Kaslow, Nadine (1)Richmond, Jessica (1)Rutherford, Alexandra (1)Scott, Ciera V. (1)Thompson-Ball, Mindi (1)Vande Kemp, Hendrika (1)Hide details Results 1–10 of 40 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Featured Psychologist: Kevin M. Chun, PhDThe APA Office of Ethnic and Minorty Affairs features psychologist Kevin M. Chung, professor of psychology and co-founder of Asian American studies and critical diversity studis at the University of San Francisco.Profile 2.MFP Fellows Involved in Human Rights ActivitiesMinority Fellowship Program fellows who are social justice advocates, teaching the importance of behavioral health to minority youth, conducting mental health research in Ethiopia and involved in other human rights efforts.Profile 3.Melba J.T.
 Vasquez, PhDMelba J.T.
 Vasquez, PhD, served as the 2011 APA president.
-Profile (January 2013)4.Featured Psychologist: Harry Kitano, PhDHarry Kitano, PhD, is known for his studies of juvenile delinquency, interracial marriages and mental health and alcohol abuse among Asian Pacific Americans.Profile 5.A Psychologist in the White HouseJames A. Griffin, PhD, performs quick turn-around research policy analysis for briefing materials, fosters the Interagency Education Research Initiative and works with behavioral and social science research organizations.Profile 6.Featured Psychologist: Stanley Sue, PhDStanley Sue, PhD, is nationally known for his contributions to the area of mental health and mental health among minority groups.Profile 7.Jean Lau Chin, EdDRead the bio of Jean Lau Chin, EdD, a member of the Leadership Institute for Women in Psychology (LIWP).Profile 8.Featured Psychologist: Patricia Arredondo, EdDPatricia Arredondo, EdD, is a highly respected Latina psychologist and well-known for her work in multicultural counseling.Profile 9.Francisco Javier Sánchez, PhDFrancisco Javier Sánchez is an APA Council of Representatives member representing Division 51.Profile (January 2012)10.Featured Psychologist: Jean Lau Chin, EdDJean Lau Chin, EdD, is noted for her work in cultural competence and encouraging women to obtain leadership positions.
-She was the first Asian American psychologist licensed in Massachusetts.Profile (January 2013) Previous 1 2 3 ...
+Profile (January 2013)4.Featured Psychologist: Harry Kitano, PhDHarry Kitano, PhD, is known for his studies of juvenile delinquency, interracial marriages and mental health and alcohol abuse among Asian Pacific Americans.Profile 5.A Psychologist in the White HouseJames A. Griffin, PhD, performs quick turn-around research policy analysis for briefing materials, fosters the Interagency Education Research Initiative and works with behavioral and social science research organizations.Profile 6.Featured Psychologist: Stanley Sue, PhDStanley Sue, PhD, is nationally known for his contributions to the area of mental health and mental health among minority groups.Profile 7.Jean Lau Chin, EdDRead the bio of Jean Lau Chin, EdD, a member of the Leadership Institute for Women in Psychology (LIWP).Profile 8.Featured Psychologist: Patricia Arredondo, EdDPatricia Arredondo, EdD, is a highly respected Latina psychologist and well-known for her work in multicultural counseling.Profile 9.Featured Psychologist: Jean Lau Chin, EdDJean Lau Chin, EdD, is noted for her work in cultural competence and encouraging women to obtain leadership positions.
+She was the first Asian American psychologist licensed in Massachusetts.Profile (January 2013)10.Inoa Vazquez, PhD, ABPPInoa Vazquez, PhD, ABPP, one of New York City's most prominent Latina psychologists with more than 25 years of clinical and teaching experience, works with both bilingual and monolingual children, individuals, couples and families.
+She also maintains a private practice in Manhattan.Profile Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 40 for "Profile"X related to "APA Marks Mental Health Awareness Month..."